Calculate The X -component Of The Velocity Of The Particle.

 Important Considerations:

 • Angle Measurement: Pay close attention to how the angle is measured.
 If the angle is given with respect to the y-axis, you'll need to adjust the formula.
-For instance, if the angle (α) is between the velocity vector and the positive y-axis, then vₓ = v sin(α).
+Take this case: if the angle (α) is between the velocity vector and the positive y-axis, then vₓ = v sin(α).

 • Quadrants: The sign of cos(θ) depends on the quadrant in which the angle lies.
 Consider the following: